Last Updated on

 When you want an attractive, bare-bones crib with room to grow, the Union 3-in-1 is easily the best budget choice.
 The Union is 33.5” tall, making it the shortest crib on our list – a perfect choice for the shortest of short moms who don’t want to resort to a step stool.

 The Union crib is made by Million Dollar Baby, the same company that makes Davinci, Babyletto, and more.
-It shares all the same quality standards the brand is famous for, at a great price to boot.
+It shares all the same quality standards the brand is famous for, and is an impressively cheap crib to boot!

 The Union has a classic design and can be converted into both a toddler bed and daybed.
 The toddler rail is sold separately.